Skip to content

 Dancing around the Clock Tower, Leicester Mercury

-• 2020 marks the 75th Anniversary of the end of World War II in Europe
+• 8th May 2025 marks the 80th Anniversary of the end of Second World War in Europe

-• Known as Victory Day in 1945 and VE Day since then
+• Known as Victory Day in 1945 and Victory in Europe Day (VE Day) since then

-• Crowds across the continent erupted in celebration on hearing the news of the end of the war
+• Crowds across the Europe erupted in celebration on hearing the news of the end of the war

-We asked the public to share their World War Two related memories and photographs, particularly from Victory Day 1945 in Leicester.
-We had a great response and here you can hear some of those stories.
+We asked the residents of Leicester to share their Second World War related memories and photographs, particularly from Victory Day 1945 in Leicester.
+Here you can discover some of those stories and what the day meant to the people of Leicester.

 Brenda Hargrave